dkelly255/PP4-Fantasy-Football-Centre/README.md

 ![Bug5](readme/bug5-adminform.png)

-This bug may also have been caused by a combination of the debug flag and other settings in `settings.py` - as post-resolution of bug#2 above, the admin panel has displayed properly, I have been unable to recreate this error and the bug has not reoccurred.
+This bug may also have been caused by a combination of the debug flag and other settings in `settings.py` - as since updating the debug flag in `settings.py`, the admin panel has displayed properly, I have been unable to recreate this error and the bug has not reoccurred.
 As in keeping with the Agile development methodology used to deliver this project, the bug has been documented and closed on the Kanban board & issue tracker in github, as well as this readme document.

 ![Bug5](readme/bug5-closed-readme.png)